thomasgoldberger/softwarequality-without-testing/Part3-Softwarequality_without_testing.md

 #### Proof of Concept (PoC)

 As a rule of thumb, we go into a PoC with 8-12 person days, an it's most of the times one developer alone, who implements the PoC.
 Often there is no consideration of architectural concept no implementation of unit-test framework or the use of clean code principles.
-The focus for that kind of project is solely the proof that an idea could or could not work.
+The focus for that kind of project is solely to proof that an idea could or could not work.

 #### Prototype

 The PoC worked, awesome!
-Let’s implement a functional piece of software, which shows of the idea and might be pitched to as investor or stakeholder.
+Let’s implement a functional piece of software, which might be pitched to an investor or stakeholder.
 Still we don't want to think too much about architecture or clean code or testing also we don't consider things like integration into existing systems or connecting database systems.
 Data which would be needed are mostly hardcoded or mocked.
 So, while prototyping the focus lies also time-based on the implementation of the idea in a presentable way, prototyping is mostly done in teams of 2-3 people.

 #### Pilot

 A pilot does have, like the PoC and the Prototype, a defined ending which is time-based to around 1-3 months.
 Pilots are usually done in teams.
 Architecture, patterns and the integration into existing systems are a big part of it.
-If a successful pilot is planned to go productive, then things like unit-test, versioning, CI/CD, coding-guidelines and clean-code patterns are implemented and considered as well so that the transition from pilot to product in productive environment is as smooth as possible.
+If a successful pilot is planned to go productive, then things like unit-test, versioning, CI/CD, coding-guidelines and clean-code patterns are considered and implemented as well, so that the transition from pilot to product in productive environment is as smooth as possible.

 ### Project types to implement an idea

 Daily business for development teams is usually the implementation of new features in existing software.
-Within the project type for implanting ideas we differentiate between three kind of projects.
+Within these project types for implementing ideas, we differentiate between three kind of projects.

 #### Legacy Project

 Projects which are running in productive systems, where new features are implemented will be the main projects in the carrier of a software developer.
 Is the product long running, then a developer will work with an existing code base, where refactoring and embedding of legacy code into new features, written in new technologies, will be the main task.

 Legacy Project's do have a high demand for mature quality mindset.
-Requirements or user-stories must be written very clearly and should consider all angles of the software, especially when the new feature will interact with the legacy part of the software.
+Requirements or user-stories must be written very clearly and should consider all angles of the product in development, especially when the new feature will interact with the legacy part of the software.

 Refactoring will be a big part of all legacy projects and can only be archived painless or with less pain, with a good test coverage (especially unit-tests and integration test) which will display regressions immediately.
 Therefor in most cases, the test coverage must be increased, before the actual refactoring can begin, which is time consuming, yes, but a necessity.

-This kind of projects should have a very high automation throughout the whole software lifecycle, integration, deployment, delivery, quality and in productive environment monitoring.
+This kind of projects should have a very high automation throughout the whole software lifecycle, integration,deployment, delivery, quality and in productive environment monitoring.
 Continuous Quality should be implemented with corresponding quality gates which break the build and deploy pipeline if the quality demanded is not matched.

-Since automation means no human interaction, a high automation guarantees a less errors in the different states of software lifecycle, which means higher quality.
+Since automation means no human interaction, a highly automated environment guarantees less errors in the different states of software lifecycle, which means higher quality.

 #### Green Field Project